fa0311/twitter_openapi_dart/README.md

 ## twitter_openapi_dart_generated

-> Note! twitter-openapi-typescript-generated is a package for advanced users who are familiar with Twitter's API.
+> Note! twitter-openapi-dart-generated is a package for advanced users who are familiar with Twitter's API.
 In general, [twitter-openapi-dart](./twitter-openapi-dart) should be used!

 ### Build